This site contains affiliate links. We may earn a commission at no cost to you.

 The takeaway is clear: always use WireGuard, NordLynx, or Lightway.
 OpenVPN is slower across the board — 30–45% slower in our testing.
 The only reason to switch to OpenVPN is if you are on a network that actively blocks WireGuard traffic (some corporate and hotel networks do this).
 In that situation, OpenVPN on port 443 is the most reliable fallback because it looks identical to standard HTTPS traffic.

 We believe in showing our working.
 Here is exactly how we tested each VPN so you can judge the methodology for yourself.
+Every data point in this guide comes from our own testing — we do not rely on manufacturer claims or repackage numbers from international reviews conducted in the US or UK.

 Devices: Windows 11 desktop, MacBook Air M3, iPhone 15, Samsung Galaxy S24, and an iPad Pro.
 We tested native apps on each platform.
+Where platform-specific behaviour differed, we note it in the individual reviews.

 DNS leak testing: We tested for DNS leaks using ipleak.net, dnsleaktest.com, and browserleaks.com.
 A DNS leak occurs when your device sends DNS queries outside the encrypted VPN tunnel, revealing your browsing activity to your ISP despite the VPN being active.
 We ran each test with the VPN connected to a New Zealand server and verified that only the VPN provider’s DNS servers appeared in results — not Optus, Telstra, or any Australian DNS resolver.
 We also checked for WebRTC leaks (which can expose your real IP address through browser-based communications) and IPv6 leaks.
 All five VPNs on this list passed DNS leak tests on both Windows and macOS with default settings.